 cheerleading squad.
 He attended

 in college, doing over 800 live shows

-Jones was later cast in Cheyenne for the show's first season and starred in several military films and westerns, mostly as comic relief.
-Jones' first Emmy nomination came for his role in "The Rebel", the first time he was cast in a dramatic role as a "heavy."
+Jones was later cast in Cheyenne for the show's first season and later starred in several military films and westerns, mostly as comic relief.
+Jones' first Emmy nomination came for his role in "The Rebel,” his first dramatic role as a "heavy".
 Jones gained recognition playing villains in Ride the High Country and The Wild Bunch.
-Jones also earned in Emmy nomination for work in Cimarron Strip in 1967.
+He also earned an Emmy nomination for his work in Cimarron Strip in 1967.
+He is best known for playing the Nevada cowboy, who was a powerful behind-the-scenes player in Martin Scorsese's Casino.
 He appeared in more than 70 motion pictures, 25-plus television movies, and more than 400 different television series.
 Somehow, he has also found time to direct, produce, and write.

 The achievement for which he is most proud is the film he scripted, directed, and financed in 1974.
 A Boy and His Dog is a critically acclaimed science-fiction cult classic.
 Jones won a Hugo award for his adaptation of the novella-the science-fiction community's highest honor.

 The novella, written by Harlan Ellison, is only the inspiration for Jones’ film.
 After the first ten minutes, L.Q.
 Jones’ penned and directed a visually stunning continuation of Ellison’s story.
 Using what he had learned as one of Sam Peckinpah’s favorite actors, he creates a future which is dirty, gritty, and dystopian.
 George Miller has credited A Boy and His Dog as the inspiration for his Mad Max films.
 Science fiction films, series, and games, such as Star Wars, and The Mandalorian, often place their characters in this same sparse and remote desert.
 That all traces back to the original vision of L.Q.
 Jones.